Safeguarding Policy

 Types of safeguarding concerns

-• Designated safeguarding officer - Within 24 hours the CEO and safeguarding trustee will be informed.
+Designated safeguarding officer - Within 24 hours a member of the staff management team and the safeguarding trustee will be informed.
 We will follow up with emergency services if appropriate.
 We will arrange a check in with staff or leaders to determine if there are any ongoing support needs.

-• Designated safeguarding officer - Within 24 hours we will contact the local authority safeguarding team (children or adult) or the police directly and make a telephone referral.
+Designated safeguarding officer - Within 24 hours we will contact the local authority safeguarding team (children or adult) or the police directly and make a telephone referral.
 We will be guided by them on any further actions.
-The CEO and safeguarding trustee will be informed.
+A member of the staff management team and safeguarding trustee will be informed.
 If someone has been harmed as a result of Local Welcome activities or people, the charity commission will be informed.
 We will arrange a check in with staff or leaders to determine if there are any ongoing support needs.
-Within 3 days, the staff management team will be notified.
+Within 3 days, the rest of the staff management team will be notified.
 Within one week, the entire on call team will be notified.

 When we are unsure what to do